wangyichen1064431086/ftc-table/README.md

 //Construct all the table elements with property data-ftc-component="ftc-table" in your document： Table.init();

-//Or if you want to construct one specified table: new Table(document.getElementById(yourTableId));
+//Or, if you want to construct one specified table: new Table(document.getElementById(yourTableId));//The praram of new Table() can be the element of your table. new Table('#yourTableId');//The param of new Table() can also be a string of query selector of your table, such as '#yourTableId','.yourTableClass'.

 ```